Skip to main content

 • 20-50 drops of your favourite essential oils

-• 2 tablespoons of neutral oil, like almond oil, avocado oil, baby oil, or melted coconut oil, optional
+• 2 tablespoons of neutral oil, like almond oil, paraffin oil, or melted coconut oil, optional

 • A few drops or sprinkles of liquid food colouring or coloured pigment, optional